 Peter was a fourth year undergraduate student at the University of Ottawa studying an Honours B.Sc in Biopharmaceutical Sciences (Genomics).
 He started working as a laboratory assistant for his summer 2016 co-op workterm and continued in the fall for his honours thesis.
 His research interests include prenatal health and development, and the role of nutrition during pregnancy.

 Sapir was a fourth year Health Sciences undergraduate student at the University of Ottawa.
 She began working in the Bainbridge lab in 2016.
 She worked on a project using immunohistochemistry to identify antibodies that are able to detect subclasses of preeclampsia.
 Her research interests include women's reproductive health and maternal-fetal medicine.

 Neha was a fourth year undergraduate student pursing an Honours B.Sc in Biomedical Sciences at the University of Ottawa.
 Her interests include reproductive biology, as well as global health and development.

 Miesha did her Honours project for her BHSc at the Bainbridge lab on the effects of niacin supplementation on the placenta.
-She is currently in her first year of medicine at McGill.
+She is currently enrolled in medical school at McGill.
 Her current research interests include medical education, specifically how students develop connections with different patients in the early stages of their medical training.